shpilu/cloriConf/README.md

 ## Authors<div id="authors"></div>

 * James Wei (weijianlhp@163.com)
-Please mail me in case of trouble with using cloriConf.
+Please contact me if you have trouble using cloriConf.

 [Go back to the top](#top)